top of page

 5 Tools for the Toolbox

-Here are five tools to manage anxiety and shift your focus that I’ve found helpful with clients.
-Consider that, in the end, these activities are all acts of awareness and self-kindness that can bring reassurance, and the anxious athlete sure could use a bit of that.
+Consider that, in the end, these tools are acts of self-kindness that can bring reassurance, and the anxious athlete sure could use a bit of that.

 What is it?
 A short activity that eliminates distractions and empowers focus.